hzeller/bidi-tee/README.md

 ### Timestamps
 Timestamps can be printed with the `-t` option, optionally with `-r` for 'relative timestamps'.
-Relative timestamps can be useful for latency.
+Relative timestamps can be useful for latency debugging.

 Timestamp print since start    | Relative timestamp
 -------------------------------|------------------------------